 According to the IRS, itemized funeral expense deductions must be reasonable and necessary.
 This may include, but is not limited to, the following:

 As for filing a tax return of a decedent’s final income, medical expenses qualify as deductible expenses.
-Executors can claim them on Form 1040 or 1040-SR as long the medical expenses were paid before the decedent’s death for them, their spouse, or dependents.
+Executors can claim them on Form 1040 or 1040-SR as long the medical expenses were paid before the decedent’s death or within one year after their death for themself, their spouse, or dependents.

 Qualified medical expenses related to the treatment or prevention of a medical condition or illness, such as hospital fees, medical equipment and supplies, and prescription medication.

-Since not all funeral and burial arrangements are considered necessary, some related expenses aren’t deductible.
+Individuals can’t deduct funeral expenses from their taxable income.
+For estates, some funeral and burial-related expenses are considered unnecessary and may not be deductible.
 This may include travel expenses to the funeral, such as flights and car rentals for funeral guests.

 Additionally, any reimbursed amounts, such as through death benefits payable by the Department of Veterans Affairs (VA) or the Social Security Administration (SSA), are not deductible funeral expenses.